woa-vayu/POCOX3Pro-Guides/guide/dualboot-en.md

 #### Phone Setup - Windows

-- Run the StA_installer.exe on your phone and follow any installation steps
+- Run the StA_installer_vayu.exe on your phone (make sure that any antivirus software is off, as it will probably not let the app run)

 #### Booting to android